MagnetoLv1/lomi525.github.io/_posts/2017-11-03-angular-swipe-tab.markdown

     this.arrow = arrow;
     let pos = this.containerWidth * arrow;
     this.positionX += pos;
-    this.renderer.setElementStyle(this.elementRef.nativeElement, '-webkit-transform', '-webkit-transform 0.2s ease-in');
-    this.renderer.setElementStyle(this.elementRef.nativeElement, 'transition', 'transform 0.2s');
+    this.renderer.setElementStyle(this.elementRef.nativeElement, '-webkit-transform', '-webkit-transform 0.2s ease-in'); //애니메이션 추가 this.renderer.setElementStyle(this.elementRef.nativeElement, 'transition', 'transform 0.2s');       //애니메이션 추가
     this.renderer.setElementStyle(this.elementRef.nativeElement, '-webkit-transform', 'translate3d(' + this.positionX + 'px, 0px, 0px)');
   }
 }